Monotype Workshop with Kathryn Bevier

 Kathryn Bevier is a Rochester-based artist who has worked for seven years helping to develop a line of encaustic paints known as Enkaustikos.
 Kathryn now spends much of her time teaching the use of these encaustics in painting and monoprinting, while marketing Enkaustikos products throughout North America.

-The Japanese Paper Place (JPP) has a bright, large and well-equipped upstairs studio space that is ideal for art workshops.
-The JPP warehouse supplies several thousand different kinds of Japanese paper to retailers, manufacturers, and artists around the world.
+The Japanese Paper Place (JPP) warehouse supplies several thousand different kinds of Japanese paper to retailers, manufacturers, and artists around the world.

 Sigrid Blohm, Washi Consultant & Workshop Organizer for the JPP, welcomed us to the workshop and introduced us to the variety of washi paper we would be working with over the course of the day.
 The papers were so beautiful, I found myself silently apologizing to each page as I selected it for experimentation.

 I was first introduced to the Monotype method at the Monotype Marathon during the 5th International Encaustic Conference this past June.
 I was glad of this opportunity to try it myself.
-At the conference, the demonstrations were done on hotboxes.
+At the conference, the demonstrations were done on a Roland HOTbox.
 Kathryn showed us how to use an anodized aluminum plate on the surface of a pancake griddle.
-We used part of the griddle to heat up the Enkaustikos Hot Cakes [pigmented encaustic medium in tins] and we used part of the griddle as a mixing palette.
+We used part of the griddle to heat up the Enkaustikos Hot Cakes (pigmented encaustic medium in tins) and we used part of the griddle as a mixing palette.

 Tools used for Encaustic Monotype Printmaking

 - Instead of a hot box we used standard pancake griddles

 - anodized aluminum plate

 - Enkaustikos Hot Cakes